-These made-from-scratch pancakes put Bisquick pancakes to shame (speaking of, I’m sharing a gift-worthy pancake mix recipe tomorrow).
+These made-from-scratch pancakes put Bisquick pancakes to shame.
 Plus, these pancakes don’t send my blood sugar for a loop like regular pancakes made with all-purpose flour, especially when I top them with a dab of protein-rich peanut butter or almond butter.

 Fresh whole wheat flour is mildly nutty in flavor and delicious.
 I’ll spare you my spiel about the industrial revolution and how flour mills advanced to produce all-purpose flour that had a longer shelf life more suitable for slow railway transportation across the United States.
 Pancakes for dinner, anyone?

 For an undetectable “whole wheat” taste, use white whole wheat flour, which is simply made from wheat berries that are even more mild in flavor.
 I’m usually able to find white whole wheat flour in decently stocked grocery stores these days.

 To prolong your whole wheat flour’s shelf life, store it in an air-tight container in a dark, dry place (or even the refrigerator or freezer).